PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 16:55:22
+Last updated: 2024-04-02 16:56:29
-Random Quote: Always keep an open mind and a compassionate heart. - Phil Jackson
+Random Quote: There is nothing on this earth more to be prized than true friendship. - Thomas Aquinas